isovera/isovera_tools/isovera_tools/README.txt

 ### Profile

 This module installs a backup and migrate profile named isovera_tools, which provides a file name with the git tokens.
-Be sure to check the excluded tables and other settings.
+You will probably want to update the excluded tables and other settings for this profile at

+/admin/config/system/backup_migrate/profile/list/edit/isovera_tools

 ### Git Tokens